chipsalliance/firrtl-spec/spec.md

 being removed from the spec, changing their interpretation, or new required features being added to the specification.

-In other words, Any `.fir` file that was compliant with `x.y.z` will be compliant with `x.Y.Z`, where `Y >= y`, `z` and `Z` can be any number.
+In other words, any `.fir` file that was compliant with `x.y.z` will be compliant with `x.Y.Z`, where `Y >= y`, `z` and `Z` can be any number.